gorodnichy/LA-R-text/README.md

 - https://cran.r-project.org/web/packages/gutenbergr/vignettes/intro.html - Wrapper for  http://www.gutenberg.org/
 - https://cran.rstudio.com/web/packages/rplos/index.html

+***
 You may also find these resources useful:

-- The Natural Language Processing CRAN View (https://cran.r-project.org/web/views/NaturalLanguageProcessing.html) suggests many R packages related to text mining, especially around the tm package.
+- *CRAN The Natural Language Processing* View (https://cran.r-project.org/web/views/NaturalLanguageProcessing.html) suggests many R packages related to text mining, especially around the tm package.

 - You could match the wikipedia column in gutenberg_author to Wikipedia content with the WikipediR package - https://cran.r-project.org/web/packages/WikipediR/index.html or to pageview statistics with the wikipediatrend package - https://cran.r-project.org/web/packages/wikipediatrend/index.html
 - If you’re considering an analysis based on author name, you may find the humaniformat (for extraction of first names) and gender (prediction of gender from first names) packages useful.
 (Note that humaniformat has a format_reverse function for reversing “Last, First” names).

+***

 - https://cran.r-project.org/web/views/WebTechnologies.html

 - https://github.com/ropensci/opendata

 Processing Texts from Social media